 Selected Interactive Exhibitions

-As one of the founding members of The Collective, she participated in numerous community oriented art projects, Handmade Histories a spoken word and installation piece in collaboration with Polly Chu was performed and exhibited on both coasts.
-The spoken word piece Stones was selected for performance at the 1999 National Women’s Caucus for Art. in 1996, Sarah Lejeune became a fellow of The Virginia Center for the Arts in painting.
-Selected images of this work are below.
+Inspired by Fluxus art, I became interested in interactive, experiential art, creating pieces that invite public participation.
+As one of the founding members of The Collective, I participated in numerous community oriented art projects, such as Touch, which was exhibited in several venues in Southern California, invited viewers to wear a glove and keep it in exchange for perform the joyful interactive suggestion in the palm of the glove, such as "hop on one foot" or "sing".
+Handmade Histories a spoken word and installation piece in collaboration with Polly Chu was performed and exhibited on both coasts.
+A spoken word piece, Stones was selected for performance at the 1999 National Women’s Caucus for Art in 1996,